KumaTea/pytorch-aarch64/README.md

 Add `torchvision`, `torchaudio`, `torchtext` and other packages if you need.

 Note: this command installs the latest version.
-For choosing a specific version, please check the [Corresponding Versions](#corresponding-versions) section.
+For choosing a specific version, please check the [Custom Builds](#custom-builds) section.

 To pick the `whl` files manually, check the **[releases][16]**.